ohade/strategy_game/track-work.md

 - ✅ **Task: Test Selection Preview Functionality**
     - Description: Verify that the green outline appears on units as they're being dragged over, and disappears when the mouse is moved away but the drag hasn't ended yet.
     - Files: N/A (Manual testing)
     - Created: 2025-05-02
     - Completed: 2025-05-02

+- ✅ **Task: Fix Carrier Selection Indicator**
+    - Description: Update the carrier selection indicator to show a green outline around the sprite shape instead of a circle, matching the behavior of smaller units.
+    - Files: `carrier.py`
+    - Created: 2025-05-02
+    - Completed: 2025-05-02